forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

   * **Copy as Expression** functions like Copy Value: It copies the variable’s value instead of copying the full variable name.
   * **Add to Watch** copies the variable’s value into the WATCH section, but because we don’t evaluate variables in this section you see only `<VariableValue>:<VariableValue>`.

+## Bugs and Feedback
+To report issues with Salesforce Extensions for VS Code, open a [bug on GitHub](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Bug_report.md).
+If you would like to suggest a feature, create a [feature request on Github](https://github.com/forcedotcom/salesforcedx-vscode/issues/new?template=Feature_request.md).

 ## Resources

 * YouTube—Salesforce Releases: [Platform Services: Apex Replay Debugger](https://www.youtube.com/watch?v=8GVuMT4MHWc)